 - Set expectations within your company for the value of your organization.
 If you have a number in mind, keep it to yourself for now.
 Let the market set expectations so your team can get behind any deal you feel is worth pursuing.

 - “Publish” your asking price.
 You could be selling yourself short or driving away potential partners who think your expectations are unrealistic.
 Additionally, avoid making comparisons to the valuation multiples of publicly traded competitors as the stock market is a notoriously flawed method for valuations, especially among companies in dynamic categories like technology.

 - Focus on short-term gain at the expense of creating long-term value.
 The two are not mutually exclusive – you can almost certainly liquidate some of your equity while helping grow an organization that will be worth even more in the long run, which is the ultimate goal of any investment partner.

 - Forget to do your due diligence on your potential investment partners.
 Don’t just go for the biggest name, really dig deep to learn all you can about their track record of growing companies.
 Talk with the CEOs of companies they’ve had success with – and those where they haven’t – to see what you can learn about how they like to operate.

 - Take for granted that the proposed deal is guaranteed to close.
-You don’t want to have the deal fall apart at the 11th hour and start all over again, or have to back out of commitments you made contingent on the injection of new capital.
+You don’t want the deal to fall apart at the 11th hour and have to start all over again, or have to back out of commitments you made contingent on the injection of new capital.

 Like a spouse or significant other, finding the right growth investor can be an elusive process.
-But in the long run, taking the time to ask the right questions will be more than worth the effort.
+But in the long run, taking the time position yourself well and do your homework will be more than worth the effort.

 Andrew Lindner is managing partner focusing on software and tech-enabled services investments for Frontier Capital, a growth-oriented private equity firm based in Charlotte, North Carolina.
 Contact him at email@example.com.